Peru Itineraries

 We jump fully into our projects and students get to choose their worksites most days.
 We also begin our “homebase crew” days with rotating groups that prepare breakfast and lunch, deliver laundry, clean our living space and shop at local markets to purchase fresh produce.

-We begin our rotating workshops (“talleres”) that continue through the program on select days that include pottery, chocolate-making, jewelry-making and carpentry.
+We begin our rotating workshops (“talleres”) that continue through the program which include pottery, chocolate-making, jewelry-making and carpentry.
 Afternoons will also include options for short hikes, “Bamba time” to explore town, pickup soccer games and other activities with local friends.

 One evening we will drive to the open area near the Moray ruins for stargazing, which will perhaps be the most stars you’ve ever seen in the night sky.